 Picking the right cloud service provider is no small decision.
 It’s like choosing a long-term business partner.
 You want someone who’s going to be there for you, offer the services you need, and not break the bank.

 Every cloud provider is different.
 Some are better for certain types of workloads or have strengths in particular areas like machine learning or big data.
-It's important to really dig into what each provider offers and see how it aligns with your company's needs.
-Vendor lock-in is a real concern.
-You don't want to get so tied to one service provider that it becomes painful to switch later if you need to.
+It’s important to really dig into what each provider offers and see how it aligns with your company’s needs.
+Vendor lock-in is a real concern with cloud platforms.
+You don’t want to get so tied to one service provider that it becomes painful to switch later if you need to.
+The complexities involved in migrating to and between different cloud platforms can be daunting.
 Look for providers that use open standards and make it easy to move your data and applications if necessary.

 When something goes wrong (and let’s face it, it will at some point), you want to know your cloud provider has your back.
 Take a close look at their support offerings and service level agreements (SLAs).
 Make sure they meet your expectations for response times and uptime guarantees.